 May 2004 – I mention blogging as a useful communicative tool at a database workshop in KL and one participant nods in repeated agreement with the many simple things I suggest – he turns out to be Chang, the IT guy behind the Subang Jaya e-community.
 He introduces me via email to Jeff Ooi who pens the very impressive Screenshots in Malaysia.

 I abandon phpetal as too tough.
 Realising I am the only person who will be posting, I decide to use Samizdat engine for Raffles Museum News.
-It is the first museum blog in Singapore and turns out to be one of the first in the world and probably so for natural history museums.
+It is the first museum blog in Singapore and turns out to be one of the first in the world and is probably so for natural history museums.

 Blogger is acquired by Google and is revamped.
 We adopt a new templates for the Pulau Hantu blog which looks lovely!
 I also shift the blog to the Habitatnews server to provide Debby with unlimited space and a means to post photos.